marijnvandevoorde/dust-labs/nuclino/import-script/readme.md

 ## Notes

-- Ensure you have the necessary permissions in both Zendesk and Dust to perform these operations.
+- Ensure you have the necessary permissions in both Nuclino and Dust to perform these operations.
 - Be mindful of your Zendesk API usage limits when running this script frequently or with large datasets.
 - The script currently fetches tickets from the last 24 hours.
 Modify the `TICKETS_UPDATED_SINCE` constant if you need a different time range.